stevenhuyn/NBA-2K77/README.md

 ### How to Play

-TK: Explain the main menu.
+# TODO: Explain the main menu.

 A tutorial will guide you through the key game mechanics.
 We have implemented familiar first-person shooter controls: WASD to move, space to jump and left click to shoot your grappling hook.
 The grappling hook can be used to swing and pull balls towards you by continuing to hold down left click.
 Your crosshair will change colour when you are aiming at a hoop or ball.